Dimethyl sulfate: Reactions with nucleic acids

 Dimethyl sulfate (DMS) is used to determine the secondary structure of RNA.
-At neutral pH, DMS methylates unpaired adenine and cytosine residues at their canonical Watson-Crick faces, but it cannot methylate base-paired nucleotides.
+At neutral pH, DMS methylates unpaired adenine and cytosine residues at their canonical Watson–Crick faces, but it cannot methylate base-paired nucleotides.
 Using the method known as DMS-MaPseq, RNA is incubated with DMS to methylate unpaired bases.
 Then the RNA is reverse-transcribed; the reverse transcriptase frequently adds an incorrect DNA base when it encounters a methylated RNA base.
 These mutations can be detected via sequencing, and the RNA is inferred to be single-stranded at bases with above-background mutation rates.

-Dimethyl sulfate can effect the base-specific cleavage of DNA by attacking the imidazole rings present in guanine.
-Dimethyl sulfate also methylates adenine in single-stranded portions of DNA (e.g., those with proteins like RNA polymerase progressively melting and re-annealing the DNA).
+Dimethyl sulfate can affect the base-specific cleavage of DNA by attacking the imidazole rings present in guanine.
+Dimethyl sulfate also methylates adenine in single-stranded portions of DNA (for example, those with proteins like RNA polymerase progressively melting and re-annealing the DNA).
 Upon re-annealing, these methyl groups interfere with adenine-guanine base-pairing.
 Nuclease S1 can then be used to cut the DNA in single-stranded regions (anywhere with a methylated adenine).
 This is an important technique for analyzing protein-DNA interactions.